A Community Fights for Power in “A Reckoning in Boston”

-A forthcoming documentary, “A Reckoning in Boston” tells the story of systemic oppression, resilience, and the power of community-based solutions.
+A new documentary, “A Reckoning in Boston” tells the story of systemic oppression, resilience, and the power of community-based solutions.

-The film is written, directed, and edited by nonfiction film editor James Rutenbeck and produced by activist and Founder of the Common Good Cooperative Kafi Dixon and Boston resident Carl Chandler.
+The film is written, directed, and edited by nonfiction filmmaker James Rutenbeck and produced by activist and Founder of the Common Good Cooperative Kafi Dixon and Boston resident Carl Chandler.

 But during the course, Rutenbeck meets students Dixon and Chandler, and over time, he begins to look more critically at the racist and misogynistic structures that oppress communities of color.